raspberrypilearning/balloon-pi-tay-popper/worksheet.md

     ![](images/connect-resistor.png)

-    This circuit is now complete, the current will flow from the battery, through the resistor, to the collector leg of the transistor, out the Emitter leg and then back to ground.
+    This circuit is now complete.
+The current will flow from the battery, through the resistor, to the collector leg of the transistor, out the emitter leg and then back to ground.
 As it flows through the resistor it will heat it up so much that the balloon will pop.

 ## Add balloon to the code

-Now we've completed our circuit we'll need to change our code to trigger the transistor to allow flow through the resistor, which will pop the balloon.
+Now we've completed our circuit we'll need to change our code to trigger the transistor, allowing current to flow through the resistor, which will pop the balloon.

 1. Where you previously declared `button = 14`, add a line to declare `balloon = 2`: